TAU-VAILab/HaLo-NeRF/README.md

-# Part B: Train The HaLo-NeRF Model
+# Part B: Training The HaLo-NeRF Model

 ## Data download - RGB Images and Colmap Model
 We are using 6 different scenes: